dr-matt-smith/php-symfony-5-book/00_content/part01/chapter02.md

     }
 ```

-Let's change this to return a text response.
+Let's 'make this our own' by changing the contents of the Response returned to a simple text response.
 Do the following:

-1. Add a `use` statement for the `Symfony\Component\HttpFoundation\Response` class
+- comment-out the body of the `index()` method

+- at the top of the class add a `use` statement, so we can make use of the Symfony HTTFoundation class `Response`

+    `use Symfony\Component\HttpFoundation\Response;`

-2. Change the body of the `index()` method to output a simple text message response:
+- write a new body for the `index()` method to output a simple text message response:

     ```php
         return new Response('Welcome to your new controller!');